Cold War: Aftermath

+In summing up the international ramifications of these events, Vladislav Zubok stated: 'The collapse of the Soviet empire was an event of epochal geopolitical, military, ideological, and economic significance.'
 After the dissolution of the Soviet Union, Russia drastically cut military spending, and restructuring the economy left millions unemployed.
-The capitalist reforms culminated in a recession in the early 1990s more severe than the Great Depression as experienced by the United States and Germany.
-In the 25 years following the end of the Cold War, only five or six of the post-socialist states are on a path to joining the rich and capitalist world while most are falling behind, some to such an extent that it will take several decades to catch up to where they were before the collapse of communism.
+According to Western analysis, the neoliberal reforms in Russia culminated in a recession in the early 1990s more severe than the Great Depression as experienced by the United States and Germany.
+Western analysts suggest that in the 25 years following the end of the Cold War, only five or six of the post-communist states are on a path to joining the rich and capitalist world while most are falling behind, some to such an extent that it will take several decades to catch up to where they were before the collapse of communism.

-Communist parties outside the Baltic states were not outlawed and their members were not prosecuted.
-Just a few places attempted to exclude even members of communist secret services from decision-making.
-In some countries, the communist party changed its name and continued to function.
+Decommunization

 Stephen Holmes of the University of Chicago argued in 1996 that decommunization, after a brief active period, quickly ended in near-universal failure.
 After the introduction of lustration, demand for scapegoats has become relatively low, and former communists have been elected for high governmental and other administrative positions.
 Holmes notes that the only real exception was former East Germany, where thousands of former Stasi informers have been fired from public positions.

 Holmes suggests the following reasons for the failure of decommunization: